 The Symphony of the Potomac is a self-supporting, non-profit organization.
 We rely on many hours of volunteer work by our members to help keep our expenses low.
 Dues are required of all volunteer musicians, including students.
 See Member Dues.

 Performance at All Season Concerts

 We expect that you will perform at all regular season concerts and attend all rehearsals unless you inform us otherwise.
 If you decide that you will not play a particular concert, you must notify immediately:

 your section leader

 Regular rehearsals are held at B'nai Israel Congregation (BI) mostly on Thursday evenings, from 7:45 to 10:15 pm.
 Exceptions are noted on the Rehearsal Schedule page.
 However, last-minute notices may be sent via email, so all members should watch for such notices.
 Please ensure that you are receiving email from to be sure you get these alerts.
 You may also sign up to receive text messages on your cell phone.

 Rehearsal cancellation policy: See our Bad Weather / Emergencies page.

 On the week before each concert, there will be a Tuesday night rehearsal at BI (7:45-10:15), in addition to the Thursday night rehearsal at the Montgomery College Cultural Arts Center (CAC).
-There will not be a Saturday rehearsal before the concerts in the 2019-20 season.
 This Tuesday rehearsal is mandatory.
 Our Sunday pre-concert warm-up starts 1-1/2 hour before the performance (1:30 for a 3 pm performance).
 All members should be on stage ready to play at that time.
 Players having chronic problems with musical preparation or attendance may be asked to leave the orchestra.